 Kaziranga is in the north-eastern state of Assam; it is famed for its one-horned rhinoceros and the density of its tiger population: here there are more tigers per square kilometre than anywhere else in India.
 However, due to the fecundity of its flora, sightings of the latter are harder to come by but that is no reason not to go there.

-Kaziranga is a child of the Brahmaputra River valley and its 430 square kilometres are a unique mix of grasslands, semi-evergreen, tropical, mixed deciduous forests, swamps, wetlands and sandy chuars that create a diversity that is a wildlife haven.
-I quickly see the dotted spots on the back of one hog deer and the softness furriness of another’s new horns of another, a boar wallowing contentedly in the mud and elephants foraging in the undergrowth.
+Kaziranga is a child of the Brahmaputra River valley and its 430 square kilometres are a unique mix of grasslands, semi-evergreen, tropical, mixed deciduous forests, swamps, and wetlands and sandy chuars that create a diversity that is a wildlife haven.
+I quickly see the dotted spots on the back of one hog deer and the soft furriness of another’s new horns, a boar wallowing contentedly in the mud and elephants foraging in the undergrowth.

 Everything is green, whether it’s the tall elephant grasses that rustle noisily in the wind or the jungle of ferns, bromeliads, lianas, vines and orchids a month or so away from flowering.
 Forest authorities have subjected occasional swathes to controlled burning and here the regimented stripes of the burnt grasses stand in contrast to the lush green and look like a conifer of porcupine quills.